jgeysen/qrt_api/README.md

 ### With Docker

-To run the app with docker, one needs to have the Docker Daemon running.
+To run the tests with docker, one needs to have the Docker Daemon running.
 If this is the case, one can simply run `make test` from within the `qrt_api` directory.
+This command will:

-This command will build a docker image with the development packages installed to run the tests and spin up a container which executes the `pytest` command.
+- Build a docker image with the development packages installed to run the tests.
+- Spin up a container which executes the `pytest` command.

 ### With a virtual environment